Falling Slowly: Critical reception

 Response to "Falling Slowly" was generally positive.
 Glen Hansard's and Marketa Irglova's performances of "Falling Slowly" on screen and on stage amazed so many people that Bob Dylan wanted them to be his opening act on his World Tour.

 In popular culture

-After Kris Allen's performance of "Falling Slowly" on American Idol, the song went from the 33rd most popular and downloaded song on iTunes to the 29th most popular and downloaded song.
-Though Allen's appearance was not one of American Idol judge Randy Jackson's favorite performances, it clearly moved the live studio audience before whom the installment of the show was being taped.

 Adam Levine and Addison Agen, the 2017 finalist on the thirteenth season of the U.S. The Voice performed the song as a duet in the 2017 Top 4 finalist stage of the performances.

-The song was featured prominently on the Fox show, “Last Man on Earth” sung by Jason Sudeikis and Will Forte.
+The song was featured prominently on the Fox show, Last Man on Earth sung by Jason Sudeikis and Will Forte.